Rules of Nine-Wicket Croquet

-The object of the game is to advance the balls through the course by hitting them with a mallet, scoring a point for each wicket and stake made in the correct order and direction.
-The winner is the first side to score the 14 wicket points and 2 stake points for each of its balls, unless the game is played to a time limit and time runs out before that happens, in which case the team with the most points at the end of the time period wins (see below).
+The object of the game is to advance your ball through the course scoring points for each wicket and stake in the correct order and direction.
+The winner is the first side to score 14 wicket points and 2 stake points for each of its balls.
+In a timed game if the time expires, the team with the most points at the end of the time period wins.

 ||Figure 2: Course of Wickets

 All balls are played into the game from a spot halfway between the finishing stake and wicket #1.
 The order of play is blue, red, black, and yellow.

 When four balls are played with two players, the sides are blue/black against red/yellow; with four players (doubles) each player plays one color ball.

 The sides should toss a coin or hit closest to the middle wicket to determine the order of play.
 The side winning the coin toss has the choice of playing first blue/black or second with red/yellow.
 The order of play throughout the game is blue, red, black, yellow.